-Except as allowed under subcontracting, this contract is not assignable by the MCO either in whole or in part, without the prior written consent of the Department.
+Except as allowed under subcontracting and entering into provider agreements, this contract is not assignable by the MCO either in whole or in part, without the prior written consent of the Department.

 Q. Right to Publish

 The Department agrees to allow the MCO to write and have such writings published provided the MCO receives prior written approval from the Department before publishing writings on subjects associated with the work under this contract.
 The MCO agrees to protect the privacy of individual members, as required under 42 C.F.R. § 434.6(a)(8).